pymeasure/leco-protocol/control_protocol.md

 # Control protocol

-The control protocol transmits messages via its {ref}`transport-layer` from one Component to another.
+The control protocol transmits messages via its {ref}`control_protocol.md#transport-layer` from one Component to another.
-The {ref}`message-layer` is the common language to understand commands, thus creating a remote procedure call.
+The {ref}`control_protocol.md#message-layer` is the common language to understand commands, thus creating a remote procedure call.

-(transport-layer)=
 ## Transport layer

 The transport layer ensures that a message arrives at its destination.